 Recent years have seen a resumption of growth to levels well above the European average.
 The region´s competitive advantages include its central location within the European continent, a trading market of 200 million consumers, good availability of skilled labour, relatively low costs and a positive investment climate.

-The Slovak Republic consists of 8 semi-autonomous regions.
-The quality of transport links and infrastructure, rates of economic growth and employment and average salary levels vary across the regions.
-The western part of the country (the Bratislava and Trnava regions) is more developed than eastern regions such as Košice and Prešov.
-Slovakia is a major production centre for the European automobile industry, with Volkswagen in Bratislava, Peugeot/Citroen in Trnava and KIA Motors in Žilina producing more than 1 million vehicles per year.
-From 2018 Jaguar/Land Rover plan to produce a further 300,000 cars per year from a new facility in Nitra.
+The Slovak Republic consists of eight independent regions.
+Road quality, infrastructure, economic growth, salary levels and unemployment vary by region.
+The western part of Slovakia (Bratislava and Trnava region) is more developed than the eastern regions of the country (Košice and Prešov).
+Slovakia is one of the largest producing countries for the car industry with Volkswagen in Bratislava, Peugeot/Citroen in Trnava and KIA Motors in Žilina.
+More than 1 million cars are produced in Slovakia every year.
+In addition, Jaguar/Land Rover will produce approximately 300,000 cars in Nitra from 2018 onwards.